 - Bulkier- Freestanding tents have long poles that can only collapse so far.
 Usually around 18-22 inches (around 45-55 cm).
 This is the minimum length of your packed tent.
 Freestanding tents are also usually double wall.
 This adds material which adds bulk.
 When rolled up, the tent might measure 4-7 inches (10-18 cm) in diameter.
 A freestanding tent takes up an extra liter or two of space in your pack than a non-freestanding tent.
 This isn’t really a problem on the trail because you can just attach your bulky tent to the outside of your pack.
 It is a problem if have to fly to your camping destination.
 Airline baggage allowances are pretty limited these days.

-- Freestanding tents often perform worse in windy conditions- Due to the tall design of some freestanding tents, they tend to act like a sail in the wind.
+- Freestanding tents often perform worse in heavy winds- Due to the taller design of some freestanding tents, they tend to act like a sail in the wind.
 If your tent isn’t properly staked down, it could blow away.
 You need to make sure that your tent is securely attached to the ground.
 On particularly windy nights, your tent could tear if it gets blown around too much.
 Generally, non-freestanding tents have a more low profile design that directs the wind over the tent.
 This allows you to camp in windier conditions more comfortably.

 - You still need to stake out freestanding tents- You aren’t getting away from the hassle of staking out your tent and adjusting guy lines by choosing a freestanding model.
 Even though freestanding tents can stand on their own, you still need to stake them out in most cases.
 If your tent isn’t staked out, it can blow away in a light wind, even if your gear is inside.
 Most freestanding tent rainflys need to be staked out to keep the rain out and allow the tent to vent properly.
 The stakes also help to maximize floor space.
 The only time you don’t need to stake your freestanding tent is if you’re camping in a sheltered area that will protect you from wind and rain.